alexwlchan/alexwlchan.net/src/_drafts/using-dynamodb-as-a-calculator.md

         int_1 = self.if_(condition1, if_true=lambda: 1, if_false=lambda: 0)
         int_2 = self.if_(condition2, if_true=lambda: 1, if_false=lambda: 0)
         return self.eq(self.add(int_1, int_2), 2)

+    def nand(self, condition1: bool, condition2: bool) -> bool:
+        """
+        Returns True if at least one of ``condition1`` and ``condition2`` are False.
+        """
+        return self.not_(self.and_(condition1, condition2))
 ```

+The [NAND gate](https://en.wikipedia.org/wiki/Sheffer_stroke) is a key part of processor design, and being able to do it only using DynamoDB proves its capabaility as a computing platform.

 ## Closing thoughts

 This post shows the potential for using DynamoDB as a cloud computing platform.
-We were able to implement a simple calculator, comparison operators, and even better, a set of [logical gates](https://en.wikipedia.org/wiki/Logic_gate) (AND, OR and NOT).
+We were able to implement a simple calculator, comparison operators, and even better, a set of [logical gates](https://en.wikipedia.org/wiki/Logic_gate) (AND, OR, NOT and NAND).
-This lays the foundation for building more sophisticated programs.
+This lays the foundation for building far more sophisticated programs.

 Performance remains an issue.
+As we'd expect, simple operations (addition, subtraction) are faster than more complex operations (multiplication, division), but there's room for improvement in both areas.
 It's not clear whether the bottleneck is DynamoDB itself, or my home internet connection.
 Hopefully a future update will bring the ability to run code directly inside DynamoDB itself.

+Additionally, pricing follows the traditional AWS model of "clear as mud".
+DynamoDB pricing is based on [how many read and write "units" you use](https://aws.amazon.com/dynamodb/pricing/on-demand/), but it's not obvious how many units a given operation might require.

 It's too soon to recommend using DynamoDB for production compute workloads, but these early signs are promising.
 I hope Amazon continues to work on improving DynamoDB, and I look forward to seeing how other people use it in future.

-## Questions
+## FAQs

 **This is amazing.**
 Not a question, but I appreciate the enthusiasm!